Quality & Safety

 easily accessed by a healthcare provider.
 The information can also be

 helpful for routine physician visits.
-Go to Patient Safety Tips for more
+Go to File of Life for more information.

 Patient Safety Focus Areas